Scott Curtiz May

 “I love that my skill allows me to create nearly anything one can imagine.
 The more you perfect your skill in my trade, the more knowledge of things you have to create.
 That drives me to perfect my talents.”

 Scott has been involved with SkillsUSA since he was a junior in high school.
-Through the rigorous training that goes into competing, he says he’s gained a huge advancement in his soft skills as well as his technical skills.
+Through the rigorous training that goes into competing, he says he’s improved his soft skills as well as his technical skills.

-In preparing for the WorldSkills competition, Scott plans on practicing every aspect of his trade in order to have an edge over the competition.
-He plans to hone in on his mental and physical abilities in order to cope with the demands and, in the end, he hopes to win.
+In preparing for the WorldSkills competition, Scott plans to practice every aspect of his trade in order to have an edge over the competition.
+He plans to hone in on both mental and physical abilities in order to cope intense pressures of competition and secure a win.

 “To me, the opportunity to represent the United States at WorldSkills means being able to showcase the strong trade skills our country has to offer.”

-After WorldSkills, Scott plans on finishing his current apprenticeship and seeing where his career takes him.
+After WorldSkills, Scott plans on finishing his apprenticeship and then see where his career takes him.

 Advice he would give to someone training in CNC milling: